Shūto Machino: Borussia Mönchengladbach

 On 26 July 2025, Machino joined Borussia Mönchengladbach on a four-year deal, following Holstein Kiel relegation from the top flight.

 International career

 On 13 July 2022, Machino was selected for the first time as a member of the Japan national team, which is composed only of domestic groups participating in the 2022 EAFF E-1 Football Championship.
 On 19 July 2022, he scored two goals, including his first goal for the national team, against Hong Kong in the first match of the EAFF E-1 Football Championship 2022.
 On 27 July of the same year, he scored the game-deciding third goal in a match against South Korea.
 He was selected to play in the 2022 FIFA World Cup by Hajime Moriyasu, the then Japan national team's manager, after an injury saw left-back Yuta Nakayama being ruled out of it.
 He did not make an appearance in the tournament.

+In June 2026, Machino was called up to Japan's squad for the 2026 FIFA World Cup, replacing the injured Wataru Endo.